 - 3. Innovative solutions are not goals, but rather means of addressing environmental challenges.
-Innovative solutions can be considered "business unusual" approaches and creative ways to promote sustainable production and consumption and accelerate sustainable development in general.
+Innovative solutions should be considered "business unusual" approaches addressing environmental challenges, reducing poverty and promoting sustainable consumption and production. - 4.
 An innovative solution is not restricted to an invention or a technological innovation but instead encompasses the creation of enabling environments for creative approaches in policy, financing, partnerships, processes and the use of data to understand environmental issues and improve sustainability.
-Innovative solutions also increases technical capacities, attracts new investments, opens new markets and enhances productivity and sustainability.
-The United Nations Environment Assembly at its fourth session will identify innovative solutions for national Governments, the private sector and civil society with a view to tackling environmental challenges that have an impact on society, the economy and the environment. - 4.
-Sustainable consumption and production addresses the full life-cycles of economic activities: the extraction of resources, their processing into materials and products, and the subsequent use and discarding of those products.
-It can also be broken down into specific economic activities to identify priorities according to their environmental impacts and resource demands. - 5.
-Innovative solutions and systemic changes towards sustainability at various stages of the lifecycle wouldlead to sustainable consumption and production and address environmental challenges directly.
+Innovative solutions also increase technical capacities, attracts new investments, opens new markets and enhances productivity and sustainability.
+The United Nations Environment Assembly at its fourth session will identify innovative solutions for national Governments, the private sector and civil society with a view to tackling environmental challenges that have an impact on society, the economy and the environment. - 5.
+There are numerous environmental challenges that impact on society, the economy and the environment itself, leading to food insecurity, poverty, energy insecurity, loss of biodiversity, pollution, land mismanagement, desertification, among others.
+Some of these challenges are long standing; therefore, the fourth United Nations Environment Assembly will capitalize on the growing momentum in the international community, national governments, the business sector and the civil society to tackle these challenges by embracing innovative approaches.

+- 6. Sustainable consumption and production address the full life-cycles of economic activities: the extraction of resources, their processing into materials and products, and the subsequent use and discarding of those products.
+It can also be broken down into specific economic activities to do more and better with less and identify priorities according to their environmental impacts and resource demands. - 7.
+Innovative solutions and systemic changes towards sustainability at various stages of the life- cycle would lead to sustainable consumption and production and address environmental challenges directly.
 In developing the theme for the fourth session, the secretariat is promoting a systems approach that connects the flow of resources at each stage of the life-cycle with their use and impact on the environment, economies and societies.
-The approach includes the 10-year framework of programmes on sustainable consumption and production patterns and its six thematic programmes adopted at the Rio+20 Conference. - 6.
+The approach includes, but not limited to, the 10-year framework of programmes on sustainable consumption and production patterns and its six thematic programmes adopted at the Rio+20 Conference. - 8.
 To identify recommendations and suggested interventions relevant to the theme of the fourth session, the secretariat took into account the 2030 Agenda for Sustainable Development and its relevant Sustainable Development Goals aimed at achieving sustainable development through improving global resource efficiency and decoupling economic growth from environmental degradation.
-In addition, the secretariat took into account Environment Assembly resolution 3/5, entitled "Investing in innovative environmental solutions for accelerating the implementation of the Sustainable Development Goals", other relevant resolutions and the third ministerial outcome document (UNEP/EA.3/HLS.1) of the Environment Assembly, entitled "Towards a pollution-free planet". - 7.
-In that context, and building on resolution 3/5, the secretariat used the following categories to organize and highlight existing and proposed innovative solutions: policy interventions; environmentally sound technologies; sustainable financing schemes; education, research and development and capacity-building; and private and public partnerships.
-Social innovations and new business models that foster sustainable development have also been considered.
+In addition, the secretariat took into account Environment Assembly resolution 3/5, entitled "Investing in innovative environmental solutions for accelerating the implementation of the Sustainable Development Goals", other relevant resolutions and the third ministerial outcome document (UNEP/EA.3/HLS.1) of the Environment Assembly, entitled "Towards a pollution-free planet". - 9.
+In that context, and building on resolution 3/5, the secretariat used the following categories to organize and highlight existing and proposed innovative solutions: policy interventions; environmentally sound technologies; sustainable financing schemes; education, research and development, sharing of best practices, capacity-building and awareness raising; and private and public partnerships.
+Social innovations and new business models that foster sustainable development, including gender considerations, have also been considered.
 Based on those categories, opportunities for synergistic implementation of actions to address environmental, social and economic challenges have been identified.